amraaone/hackerrank-interviewPreparationKits-weeks/week1/README.md

+## Time Conversion Problem

+In Python package datetime import.

-## Counting Occurrences in a Python List
+## Counting Occurrences in a Python List - Sparse Array Problem

 In Python, you can use the `count()` method to count the number of occurrences of a specific element within a list.
 Here's an example: